addRoute

 • Example: routeList.1.targetName=test-natgateway&routeList.2.targetName=test-peering

-responseFormatType String Optional
+responseFormatType String Optional Format of the response result

 Request example